bar35643/House-Brackmann-Medical-Detection/Readme.md

    2. [ ] Gather Data from the images
    3. [x] Structure of the images and labels (use template see in settings.py)
    4. [x] LoadImages Class for only loading Images
-   5. [ ] Augmentation for Images (neccessary: flipping the images)
+   5. [ ] Augmentation for Images
+   6. [x] Flipping/Invert Image
 - [ ] Training function for epochs
 - [ ] Process Images twice (img and inv_img) for better training results
 - [ ] Decision Tree for the Grading
 - [ ] Validation of training (see Plotting)
-- [ ] DataParralell and DistributedDataParrallel for faster traning
+- [x] DataParralell and DistributedDataParrallel for faster traning

 ###### Detection
 - [ ] Input for the System (Single Patient, list of Patients, list of Patients by Category)